 Luo Han Guo

 Luo han guo or monk fruit is an option that I have never used because it is expensive.
-Pure Monk™ powder claims that it is a 100% pure, all-natural, virtually no-calorie sugar substitute, derived from the goodness of real fruit.
+Read more about the benefits of non-GMO monk fruit sweeteners.

 Black Strap Molasses

 - Helpful for skin, promotes healthy tissues